snowflakedb/snowpark-python/hybrid-demo/README.md

 pip install ipywidgets ipython ipykernel
 ```

+2. You MAY need to restart vscode to make the progress bars show up.

+3. run the notebook in this directory.

 - downloads possibly way too slow on my VPN.
 Initially I tried on VPN + sfctest0